mingboiz/grabazure-eta-prediction/README.md

 predictions
 ```
   3. The ``endpoint`` and authentication objects are specified in our submission slides.
-Please change the following to the specified URI in your code as specified below:
+Please change the following to the specified URI in your prediction.py as specified below:

 <pre>
 endpoint = '<b>localhost:8888</b>'